Jump to:

 Early predictions of outcomes

-RIP is almost always progressive, but the rate and pattern of deterioration is highly variable.5,31 The structures involved are dependent on the radiation field and there may be a sharp demarcation of affected plexus structures with conformal radiation techniques.
+RIP is almost always chronically progressive, but the rate and pattern of deterioration is highly variable.
+The anatomical structures experiencing fibrosis are dependent on the radiation field of view as there may be a sharp demarcation of affected plexus structures with conformal radiation techniques.
 If the entire plexus is involved, complete loss if limb function is possible.
-The effects on the myenteric and submucosa plexuses have a similar prognosis but is poorly understood.
+The severity of radiation effects is also dependent on the type of radiation used, radiation total dose received as well as the fractional dose of each treatment.
+The effects on the myenteric and submucosa plexuses have a similar prognosis, but is poorly understood due to the lack of sophistication of current diagnostic technology in isolating and testing the enteric nervous system.

 Social role and social support system